muhammadazzazy/udemate/README.md

 - [x] Add push notifications using Gotify for informing the user about events occurring during each run
 - [x] Delete the user data directory before the non-headless browser starts
 - [x] Automate Udemy login by clicking on **Log in** button and automating email entry
+- [x] Replace Undetected Chromedriver with Requests + Beautiful Soup for Easy Learn spider
-- [ ] Add threads to improve headless performance for the following middleman spiders:
+- [ ] Add threads to improve performance for the following middleman spiders:

   - [ ] Course Couponz
-  - [ ] Easy Learn
+  - [x] Easy Learn
   - [x] IDownloadCoupon

 - [ ] Automatically detect the browser major version